philippdre/omniCLIP/README.md

 ------------- | -------------
---annot | File where gene annotation is stored --genome-dir | Directory where fasta files are stored --clip-files | Bam-files for CLIP-libraries
+--annot | File where gene annotation is stored --genome-dir | Directory where fasta files are stored --clip-files | Bam-file for CLIP-library.
+The alignments need to have the NM and MD tag.
+--bg-files | Bam-file for bg-library.
+The alignments need to have the NM and MD tag.
---bg-files | Bam-files for bg-libraries or files with counts per gene --out-dir | Output directory for results
+--out-dir | Output directory for results